ギャルリー亜出果

 1944 His beloved wife Bella died in America.

-1945 The Museum of Modern Art in New York and the Art Institute of Chicago organized an exhibition.
+1945 Held an exhibition at the Museum of Modern Art in New York and the Art Institute.

 1948 Created the print collection "Arabian Nights."